kelokomesu/recipe-project/README.md

 Test Statistic: The difference in means between ratings of recipes with cooking time under 60 minutes and over 60 minutes.

-Significance Level: 0.01
+Significance Level: 0.05

-Resulting P-Value: 0.0
+Resulting P-Value: 0.015373944967329578

 ### Conclusion

 In my hypothesis testing I used a permutation test to see if my two samples came from the same distribution or not.
 I used the difference in means test statistic because I needed to compare two distributions with the same shape.
 Our observed difference in means = 0.02858276372914048.
-Our closes observed simulated difference in mean value = 0.011768799556302945.
-Thus none of our simulated values were as extreme or more extreme than our observed value and I reject the null hypothesis.
+Our p-value shows that less than 5% of the resulting simulations resulted in a statistic as extreme or more extreme than our observed test statistic.
+Thus I reject the null hypothesis in favor of the alternative hypothesis.
 Cooking time under 60 seconds may increase your chance at a slightly higher rating.